danilop/yas3fs/README.md

 * [SNS](http://aws.amazon.com/sns/) notifications are used to update other nodes in the cluster that something has changed on S3 and they need to invalidate their cache.
 * Notifications can be listened using HTTP or [SQS](http://aws.amazon.com/sqs/) endpoints.
 * With buffering enabled (the default) files can be accessed during the download from S3 (e.g. for streaming).
-* If the cache grows to its maximum size, the least accessed files are removed.
+* If the cache grows to its maximum size, the less recently accessed files are removed.
 * AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environmental variables.
 * In an [EC2](http://aws.amazon.com/ec2/) instance a [IAM](http://aws.amazon.com/iam/) role can be used to give access to S3/SNS/SQS resources.
 * It is written in Python (2.6) using [boto](https://github.com/boto/boto) and [fusepy](https://github.com/terencehonles/fusepy).